Ian Blackford thrown out of Commons for saying PM 'wilfully misled Parliament'

 The Speaker said: “I’m sorry it’s come to this and I’m sorry the leader of the party has not got the decency to just withdraw those words in order for this debate to be represented by all political leaders.”

-Mr Blackford initially appeared to backtrack, stating “the Prime Minsiter may have invertedly misled the house”, but then added :”It’s not my fault if the Prime Minister can’t be trusted to tell the truth.”
+Mr Blackford initially appeared to backtrack, stating “the Prime Minister may have inadvertently misled the house”, but then added :”It’s not my fault if the Prime Minister can’t be trusted to tell the truth.”

 As Mr Hoyle began to officially throw Mr Blackford out of the chamber, the SNP Westminster leader left.